 It's simple.
 Qualified Assessors:

-An installer's hands-on performance exam can be conveniently conducted at the installer's contractor's shop or job site if it meets NRCA Standard Testing Conditions.
+PROCertification hands-on performance exams can be conducted conveniently at the installer's contractor's shop if it meets NRCA’s Standard Testing Conditions.
 If this is not an option, NRCA will help you find an exam location that meets NRCA's Standard Testing Conditions, such as a local manufacturer's training center; local union training facility; local, state or regional roofing association training center; vocational school; community college; or other type of facility.
-Click here for additional information about Authorized Testing Locations.

 A Qualified Assessor can assess up to four candidates at one time.